 different sands being tested on-site

-Dickson (owner) and Joel (golf superintendent) meeting with Keith Foster (golf course architect).
+Dickson (owner) and Joel (golf superintendent) meeting with Keith Foster (golf course designer).

 demolition of the course has begun